Zemun railway station: Expansion

 The works on the Zemun railway station complex began on 9 September 2019, and the deadline was set for 11 November 2021.
 The finished station should spread on 17 tracks, with varying lengths (73 to 638 m), and on five, 400 m long platforms.
 They will be connected with the central pedestrian underpass, and two additional freight and luggage underpasses.
 The new station building is also being built.

 In October 2018 a deadline for finishing the Zemun station was extended to early 2022.
 The works were quite slow for the first few years, but then were accelerated, especially in 2022.
 In late March 2022, the station was re-opened as part of the opening of the reconstructed Belgrade–Novi Sad railway.
 The new station building was built on the opposite side of the tracks, however the platform and track numbering starts from the side of the old building.
 Four island platforms serve eight out of nine tracks, while the central track (number 5) runs through.
 Platform are accessed through an underground passageway.

 In June 2022, deadline for completion of the entire complex was moved to 30 September 2022.
+The works continued to drag on, so the Chinese investor replaced the sub-contractors.
+The station was equipped with elevators in March 2023.